-The Data Protection Act provides you with a right to ask for a copy of personal data held about you, subject to some conditions.
+The Data Protection legislation provides you with a right to ask for a copy of personal data held about you, unless certain exemptions apply.
 This is known as 'subject access.'

 The process below will advise you on how to access personal data held about you such as:

 To apply for access to information held on Suffolk Constabulary systems we will need copies of two official documents to help establish your identity.
 For example: birth certificate, driving licence, passport, medical card, bank statement, utility bill, rent agreement.

 It will assist with processing your application if one of the documents is a photographic identity document such as your passport or driving licence.

 Do not send original documents as these will not be returned.

 - fill in the subject access request form.

 - write to the Data Protection Team using the address below:

 You can expect a response to be provided to you within one calendar month following receipt of the completed form and satisfactory proof of your identity.

 You will be entitled to your information only and not to information relating to or which can identify another person.
 If you think that information might be held about you that may identify or have been provided by another person, you may want to obtain their written consent to enable the information to be provided to you.
 They will also need to provide satisfactory proof of identity.